 Standard admission requirements

-An undergraduate or postgraduate degree from a recognized institution at a specified level of performance, usually a GPA of at least 2.5 on a 4 point scale overall (or 4.38 on a 7 point scale overall) and at least 3.0 at 300-level (5.25 on a 7 point scale) or equivalent to a credit average at highest level of study*.
+An undergraduate or postgraduate degree from a recognized institution at a specified level of performance, usually a GPA of at least 4.38 on a 7 point scale overall and at least 5.25 on a 7 point scale at 300-level or equivalent to a credit average at highest level of study*.

 Some disciplines may have extra admission requirements such as a portfolio of work or a higher level of performance in previous study.

 Applicants who do not meet the standard entry criteria may still be considered on a case-by-case basis, if they supply evidence of their aptitude for the program.

 Please note: meeting these criteria does not guarantee admission, as the university also considers the overall makeup of your program of study and general aptitude for research.

 Candidates who have a complete Bachelor Honours degree or Masters by coursework may receive up to 32 credit points towards the program, based on the content of their previous study, making it possible to commence the program from Year 2.
 Academic advisors may require candidates who receive credit for prior learning to complete specified coursework before admission to Year 2.